UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 3.3 Laminar Flow:

-Laminar flow between parallel, stationary and moving plates, flow through tube.
+The laminar flow between parallel, stationary, and moving plates, flow through the tube.

 3.4 Boundary layer: